Considerations for Precision Automated Pipetting

 Jet distribution is usually suitable for operation by keeping the pipette tip above the liquid level, but this method is not suitable for viscous liquids.
 For these liquids, surface distribution is more efficient.
 Surface distribution refers to the distribution of liquid at or below the liquid level, and the delivery of liquid directly to the bottom of a container that already contains other liquids.
 This method is especially suitable for high viscosity liquids and ensures the accuracy and consistency of distribution.Conclusion

 By understanding and mastering these pipetting techniques, experimentals can deal with various complex experimental needs more effectively.
 These techniques are not only suitable for simple everyday operations, but also show their unique advantages in more complex experimental environments.
 The accuracy and stability of pipette operation are directly related to the reliability of experimental results, so it is essential for every experimental worker to master these techniques.
-Whether facing the challenge of high viscosity liquids or seeking higher dispensing accuracy, these pipetting techniques will bring significant improvements to the work of experimentals, and ultimately help scientific research achieve more reliable and accurate results.Previous: Pulse Biological News about Pipette Tips
+Whether facing the challenge of high viscosity liquids or seeking higher dispensing accuracy, these pipetting techniques will bring significant improvements to the work of experimentals, and ultimately help scientific research achieve more reliable and accurate results.Previous: Why is Balancing Centrifuges Important?

 Next: Purpose and Precautions of Magnetic Rod Sleeve